vercel/vercel/errors/now-next-no-serverless-pages-built.md

 In order to create the smallest possible lambdas Next.js has to be configured to build for the `serverless` target.

-1. Serverless Next.js requires Next.js 8 or later, currently this version is out on the `canary` release channel:
+1. Serverless Next.js requires Next.js 8 or later, to upgrade you can install the `latest` version:

 ```
-npm install next@canary
+npm install next --save
 ```

 2. Add the `now-build` script to your `package.json`